raduhhr/tresor-public/README.md

 - **No-touch:** only OS and SSH set up manually; everything else via Ansible
 - **Everything as Code:** infrastructure and deployments are declarative
 - **Modular Design:** each component isolated in its own Ansible role
-- **Security-first:** Cloudflare Tunnel, UFW, Fail2Ban, Docker network separation
+- **Security-first:** Cloudflare Tunnel, Fail2Ban, Docker network separation
 - **Reproducible:** can be redeployed identically on any system

 ## Networking Architecture